OwOHamper/interactive-mcp/README.md

 A MCP Server implemented in Node.js/TypeScript, facilitating interactive communication between LLMs and users. **Note:** This server is designed to run locally alongside the MCP client (e.g., Cursor, Claude Desktop), as it needs direct access to the user's operating system to display notifications and command-line prompts.

-_Enhanced version based on the original [interactive-mcp](https://github.com/ttommyth/interactive-mcp) by [@ttommyth](https://github.com/ttommyth), with custom sound notifications and improved approval workflows._
+_Enhanced version based on the original [interactive-mcp](https://github.com/ttommyth/interactive-mcp) by [@ttommyth](https://github.com/ttommyth), with custom sound notifications, improved approval workflows, bug fixes, Terminal window management, parallel execution support, and enhanced user experience._

 ## Tools